 The District continues its efforts to review and reduce expenses to protect the District's fund balance reserve.
 This has enabled the District to continue to maintain its "tradition of excellence" that prepares our students to become self-directed, collaborative, creative and adaptive citizens.
-Through the abatement process, the district has provided relief to community members by lowering the debt services portion of their property taxes to a maintained level of approximately \$14.7 million annually.
+Through the abatement process in years past, the district has provided relief to community members by lowering the debt services portion of their property taxes to a maintained level of approximately \$14.7 million annually.
 This improvement was aided by abatements that have occurred each year from 2011 through 2018.
 In addition to stabilizing future debt payment schedules, these abatements represent approximately \$31.4 million in a direct savings to property owners within the District.
-State funding, as established through the Evidence Base Funding formula, is anticipated to remain at a similar level year over year with limited opportunity for growth.
+Ongoing review of program needs, and operational efficiencies are a core component of the District's efforts to maximize outcomes for students.
+Additionally, District staff continues to monitor cash flow needs and its investment portfolio to ensure the highest level of interest earnings income.
+State funding, as established through the Evidence Based Funding formula is anticipated to be constant as a Tier 4 district receiving very limited levels of new resources.

 Technology Plan outlays are anticipated to drop slightly in the new school year but then continue to grow in overall expenditures to support expanding technology needs for students, staff and infrastructure in future years.
-Facility Capital Plans forecast a notable need for additional funding to address aging facility-based infrastructure and needed repairs as equipment and facility components reach the end of their lifecycles.
-Human resource costs are also expected to increase at an increased pace over the life of the 5-year collective bargaining agreement with the Geneva Education Association which represents the District's teaching staff.
+Facility Capital Plans forecast a need for additional funding to address aging facility-based infrastructure, facility improvements, and needed repairs as equipment and facility components reach the end of their lifecycles.
+Human resource costs are also expected to rise in accordance with approved collective bargaining and working agreements.
+Additionally, employee benefit costs are anticipated to rise steadily over the coming years.
 The District is prepared to continue to manage overall cashflow issues due to inconsistent and delayed payments from the State.
 Any property tax freeze or pension shift would force the district to restructure district revenue and expenditure expectations and lead to impacts on both operational and educational programing.
 The district is committed to meeting the needs of its students and will continue to provide the educational experience required for their success.
 The district will continue to monitor its expenses with a continuous improvement mindset searching for enhancements in experiences for our students while seeking operational efficiencies.